lemlac/mulem/docs/reference.md

 *Version 0.1 (Draft)*

 Mu is a general-purpose, multi-paradigm programming language with Python-like syntax and significant whitespace.
 It targets Python developers who need C-level performance all within the same language.
 It is expression-oriented where possible and provides explicit control over evaluation strategy, memory model, and error handling.
-Another goal is to make it minimalist and have opinionated formatting to make it easier for both humans to read and LLMs to produce without over-consumimg tokens.
+Another goal is to make it minimalist and have opinionated formatting to make it easier for both humans to read and LLMs to produce without over-consuming tokens.

-Mu will be both a compiled and an interpretted language.
+Mu will be both a compiled and an interpreted language.
 Unlike Python, you won't need to use another language like C to increase performance.
 You can instead compile some of it and then call it as a shared library all within the same language.
 Some use cases for this are AI, systems programming, and game development.

 ---